 Catholics and Evangelicals are in total agreement that the Bible is the Word of God.
 It is the most happening book on the planet.
 This site has over 1000 Biblical quotes on it.
 I love the Bible.
 Amen!
 Catholics and Evangelicals use the same New Testament.
 Thirty-nine books of the Old Testament books are identical.
 Catholics and Evangelicals can get into the Word together.
-I think it is good that Evangelicals and Catholics have lively and animated discussions about the interpretation of Scripture.
+It is good that Evangelicals and Catholics have lively and animated discussions about the interpretation of Scripture.
 That's the spice of life.
 Evangelicals do that with each other all the time.
 That's part of the reason why there are so many denominations :-)

 In sections 131-133 of the Catechism we find this: